Start your care

 Home Modifications and Assistive Technology

 Home modifications and assistive technology are practical supports that can help you live more safely and independently in your own home.
-These supports are especially helpful if your current living space makes daily activities difficult or unsafe.

 The NDIS can fund changes to your home as well as equipment that supports your mobility, communication, or independence.

-What might be included:
+What Might be Included

 • Installing ramps, grab rails, or stair lifts